How to Install Free SSL with Let's Encrypt on Ubuntu

 Setting Up Free SSL with Let's Encrypt on Ubuntu

-The technical foundation is ACME, the Automated Certificate Management Environment protocol.
-Certbot implements this protocol and handles domain verification by serving a challenge file over port 80.
-Once verified, certificates are issued immediately.
-Certificates last 90 days, which sounds inconvenient but automated renewal makes this irrelevant in practice.
+Certbot handles domain verification by serving a challenge response over port 80.
+Once it confirms you control the domain, the certificate is issued immediately.
+Certificates are valid for 90 days, which sounds like a maintenance burden, but automated renewal handles this transparently in the background.

-• A registered domain name: The domain must point to your server's public IP address through an A record.
+• A registered domain name: An A record must point to your server's public IP address.

-• Web server installed and running: Either Nginx or Apache must be installed and serving content on port 80.
+• Web server installed and running: Either Nginx or Apache must be serving content on port 80.

-• Port 80 open: Let's Encrypt uses HTTP for domain verification.
-Port 443 is not needed for initial issuance.
+• Port 80 accessible: Let's Encrypt uses HTTP for domain verification.
+Port 443 is not required for initial issuance.

-• SSH access to the server: All steps require command-line access with sudo privileges.
+• SSH access with sudo privileges: All steps require command-line access with administrative rights.

-• UFW or another firewall configured: If you use a firewall, ensure it allows HTTP traffic on port 80.
+• Firewall configured to allow HTTP: If you run UFW or another firewall, ensure it permits traffic on port 80.

-Verify your domain resolves correctly before starting.
-Log into your DNS provider and confirm an A record points to your server's public IP address.
+Before starting, confirm your domain resolves correctly.
+Check your DNS provider's control panel and verify the A record points to your server's public IP.
 Then run these checks from your server:

 nslookup your-domain.com